Skip to Main Content

 Is Your Dog Overweight?
 Signs, Symptoms & What to Do

-Dog obesity is a growing concern for pet owners and veterinarians alike.
-An overweight dog is more than just a cosmetic issue; it can lead to severe health problems, including diabetes, heart disease, and joint issues.
+Pet owners and veterinarians alike are becoming increasingly concerned about obesity in dogs.
+An overweight dog is more than just a cosmetic issue; it can lead to severe health problems.
 Understanding the causes, recognizing the signs, and knowing what steps to take are crucial in managing your dog's weight.

 If you suspect your dog might be overweight, you must schedule a visit to the vet for a checkup.
 Your veterinarian will weigh your dog and conduct a comprehensive examination to assess your pup's health.
 They will let you know if your dog is overweight based on breed and physique.